 In the sixth month (following Elizabeth's impregnation and the five months of her seclusion), God sent the angel Gabriel to Mary in Nazareth (Luke 1:26,27).
-She was told that she would be with child, a son, and should give Him the name Jesus, the Son of the Most High God (1:31).
+She was told that she would be with child, a son, and should give Him the name Jesus (Yeshua), the Son of the Most High God (1:31).
 Gabriel also added that Mary's relative, Elizabeth, was in her sixth month of pregnancy (1:36).
-This would have been in early to mid December on the Gregorian calendar, which is when Hanukkah usually takes place (although, in some years, it is a bit earlier or later).
+This would have been in early to mid December on the eventual Gregorian calendar, which is when Hanukkah usually takes place (although, in some years, it is a little earlier or later).

 The average length of human gestation in the womb is about 40 weeks, which is a little over 9 months.
 If we add this to the timing of Hanukkah, usually in early to mid December, we arrive at late September to early October, which is when the Feast of Tabernacles typically takes place.
 Thus, it appears likely that Jesus was born at this time on the Hebraic calendar of feasts and festivals.

 So Jesus, whose birth was in Bethlehem (Micah 5:2; Matthew 2:1), most likely was born in a sukkah during Sukkot, not in a stable in December.
-The word "tabernacle," used as a verb, means "to take up temporary residence, especially to inhabit a physical body" (Merriam-Webster Dictionary).
+The word "tabernacle," used as a verb, means "to take up temporary residence, especially to inhabit a physical body" (see tabernacle verb at Merriam-Webster Dictionary).

 The Word became flesh and made his dwelling among us.
 We have seen his glory, the glory of the Only Begotten, who came from the Father, full of grace and truth.
 (John 1:14)